SkafteNicki/dtu_mlops/s5_continuous_integration/pre_commit.md

 8. (Optional) Add more hooks to your `.pre-commit-config.yaml`.

-9. Sometimes you are in a hurry, so make sure that you also can do commits without running `pre-commit` e.g.
+9. Sometimes you are in a hurry, so make sure that you also can make commits without running `pre-commit` e.g.

     ```bash
     git commit -m <message> --no-verify